aws-samples/ec2-lamp-server/README.md

 Get-AWSPublicIpAddressRange -ServiceKey EC2_INSTANCE_CONNECT | Select Region, IpPrefix
 ```

-Below is the current list as of October 2023.
+Below is the current list as of January 2024.
 |	Region	|	IpPrefix	|
 |	------	|	--------	|
 |	cn-north-1	|	43.196.20.40/29	|